chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 ## Description

+This is an example implementation of the draft [21 CFR Part 11-compliant FHIR PRO Implementation Guide](https://chb.github.io/21cfr11pro-ig/).
-This is an open-source implementation of the FHIR server specification in Java based on [HAPI](http://hapifhir.io/).
+It centers around an open-source implementation of the FHIR server specification in Java based on [HAPI FHIR](http://hapifhir.io/).

 HAPI FHIR CDR with support for several databases (Derby, MySQL, MariaDB and PostgreSQL) and OAuth.
 The server and associated containers provide an example implementation for a 21 CFR Part 11 system, where an enrolled and authenticated FHIR client is provided an identity certificate that they can use to sign resources to provide an assuracen about their provenance.
-The server also logs transactions to an immutable cryptographic journal to provide tamper-evidence and a complete audit trail.
+The server also logs transactions to an immutable cryptographic journal to provide a tamper-evident record of all transactions and their provenance, and a complete audit trail.

-A docker-compose file is included that boots three services for client testing:
+A docker-compose file is included that boots the back-end services for [client](https://bitbucket.org/ihlchip/fhir-21cfr11pro-client-example)
+testing:

 * This HAPI-FHIR Oauth server (http://localhost:8080)
 * Keycloak - a full-featured OpenID ID provider  (http://localhost:9090)